chris-diesner/bo-23-1-capstone-fullstack-golfapp/README.md

 ## Setup MongoDB
-Set env variable MONGODB_URI to the address of your local database (e.g. mongodb://localhost:27017) Import the database dump from the files "*.json" into your local database.
+Set env variable MONGODB_URI to the address of your local database (e.g. mongodb://localhost:27017) Import the database dump from the files "*.json" into your local database - name the collection as file names.

 ## Change Log